Executive Brief · 2026

 v0 (occasional)

-• Throwaway exploration outside the system
+• Exploration outside the system; disposable

 • Lanes: v0 for React, Lovable full-stack, Figma Make in-Figma